akhamr/akhamr/README.md

 <hr />

-I'm a self-taught passionate Full-stack Developer & Data Enthusiast from Indonesia 🇮🇩
+I'm a self-taught Full-stack Developer & Data Enthusiast from Indonesia 🇮🇩

 ### About me